Ahmad-Hamwi/lazy-pagination-compose/README.md

 </p>
 <br>

-An intuitive and customizable Compose Multiplatform pagination solution built on top of lazy lists such as `LazyColumn` & `LazyRow` and it extends their APIs.
+An intuitive and customizable Compose Multiplatform pagination solution built on top of lazy composables and it extends their APIs.

+Basically prefix your lazy composables such as `LazyColumn` or `LazyVerticalGrid` and more to add pagination support!

 Two points where in mind while creating this library:
 - Should have a simple and intuitive APIs with an easy learning curve.